HaploidJS/haploidjs.github.io/docs/guide/register-app.md

   - type: valid if not present or equals "text/css"
   - media: retain
 - &lt;link&gt;
-  - disabled: not legal if it exists
+  - disabled: not legal if present
   - type: valid if it not present or if the value is "text/css"
   - rel: valid if it not present or if the value is "stylesheet"
   - href: illegal if not present or empty